flame/libflame/test/main/ReadMe.txt

          1 geqrf QR factorization (0 = disable; 1 = enable, 2 = run APIs with value 2)
          1 gerqf RQ factorisation (0 = disable; 1 = enable, 2 = run APIs with value 2)
          1 getrf LU factorization (0 = disable; 1 = enable, 2 = run APIs with value 2)

+   ## Selecting Subgroup of APIs for testing

+      ### `input.general.operations`

+      The `input.general.operations` file also contains the list of all sub-groups of APIs like all LIN,EIG etc. User can enable/disable the testing of a particular sub-group of API's by setting/resetting the corresponding group's flag.
+      Below is a representative example of the default contents of `input.general.operations`.

+         1   LIN     for testing all LIN API's                     (0 = disable; 1 = enable)
+         1   EIG     for testing all Eigen API's                   (0 = disable; 1 = enable)
+         1   SVD     for testing all SVD API's                     (0 = disable; 1 = enable)

+         Note: If any sub-group is enabled then individual API test will not execute.

    ## Running tests